 In the race-to-17 finals, losing 16-12, he had ball in hand on the 2 ball after the 27-year-old Kuo’s untimely no-rail foul, and ran that rack to make the score 16-13.
 Needing to win 4 games in a row, the 16-year-old Wu proceeded to break and run precisely 4 racks of 9-ball on pool’s greatest stage, in the most urgent of all moments.

 To top it off, Wu made the final, hill-hill championship winning 9-ball with a mechanical bridge!
 It was not an easy shot (at least for me) into a small pocket, but he just asked for the bridge, lined it up and shot it in—piece of cake.
-He raised both his cue and the bridge into the air, screamed with everyone else, smiled ear to ear (he could not wipe it off), and the value of his bobble-head dolls just went way up.
+He raised both his cue and the bridge reputable online pharmacy for valium into the air, screamed with everyone else, smiled ear to ear (he could not wipe it off), and the value of his bobble-head dolls just went way up.

 I was up in the press box next to fellow pro players Rico Diks and Corey Deuel during the finals.
 I think we were more nervous than Wu was.
 Corey said to me after Wu won, “That was the most amazing thing in pool I’ve ever seen.”